-- contained in the accounting records underlying the financial statements and information obtained from other sources. - (cA) External information source An external individual or organization that provides information that has been used by the entity in preparing the financial statements, or that has been obtained by the auditor as audit evidence, when such information is suitable for use by a broad range of users.
+- (d) External information source An external individual or organization that provides information that has been used by the entity in preparing the financial statements, or that has been obtained by the auditor as audit evidence, when such information is suitable for use by a broad range of users.
 When information has been provided by an individual or organization acting in the capacity of a management's expert, service organization, or auditor's expert the individual or organization is not considered an external information source with respect to that particular information.
 (Ref.
 Para.
-A1A-A1C) - (d) Management's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the entity to assist the entity in preparing the financial statements. - (e) Sufficiency (of audit evidence) The measure of the quantity of audit evidence.
+A1-A4) - (e) Management's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the entity to assist the entity in preparing the financial statements. - (f) Sufficiency (of audit evidence) The measure of the quantity of audit evidence.
 The quantity of the audit evidence needed is affected by the auditor's assessment of the risks of material misstatement and also by the quality of such audit evidence.